babel/website/docs/roadmap.md

 ### Babel 8

-We have been talking about the Babel 8 release for more than one year (we initially scheduled it for about one year ago)!
-However, we are now closer then ever to actually release it.
+We have been talking about the Babel 8 release for more than one year (we initially scheduled it about one year ago)!
+However, we are now closer then ever to it's release!

 Most of the remaining tasks are in the [tracking issue](https://github.com/babel/babel/issues/10746), but there are still a few blockers:
 - We want to drop support for [Node.js 10](https://github.com/nodejs/Release), which stops being maintained on 2021-04-30.